Does QuickBooks Calculate Sales Tax?

 - Understanding Sales Tax in QuickBooks

-- Initial Setup for Sales Tax in QuickBooks
+- How to Set Up Sales Tax in QuickBooks Online

-- Filing and Paying Sales Tax in QuickBooks
+- How to File and Pay Sales Tax in QuickBooks